justeattakeaway/JustSaying/docs/subscriptions/message-context.md

 **Context.MessageAttributes**

-Message attributes are user defined attributes, and the attributes here are retrieved from the message body.
+Message attributes are user-defined attributes, and the attributes here are retrieved from the message body.

 **Context.Message.MessageAttributes**